afif53ptian/DropSystemPlugin/README.md

 5. If list suddenly goes blank, try clicking refresh and it will back
 6. To disable plugin: you must in logout condition then disable the plugin
 ## Note
-- I don't recommended to use it with a bot manager (you can but maybe still buggy in some case)
+- I don't recommended to use it with a bot manager (you can but maybe still buggy in some cases)
 - [Contact me](https://www.facebook.com/afif.septian.35/) for any error information / bug / suggested features / new plugin ideas